 By the end of the induction process, you’ll likely have a good idea of how well the employee be able to perform their role and will have identified any gaps in their abilities.
 This way you can organise further training or tasks in order to ensure they’re fully equipped going forward.

-8. Organise first appraisal meeting
+8. Organise first probation meeting

 Giving feedback to new employees is essential in keeping them on the right track and giving them motivation to maintain a high standard of work.
-Make sure you set a date for their first performance review and ask them to answer some questions beforehand so you gain an understanding of how well they’re settling in.
+Make sure you set a date for their first probation review and ask them to answer some questions beforehand so you gain an understanding of how well they’re settling in.

 What makes a good induction programme?